-- a An initial advising/information session with an Early Childhood Education and Family Studies Program advisor. - Students entering into the ECEFS Program must demonstrate through transcripted record or by appropriate COMPASS test scores the ability to be placed into WR 115 and MTH 20 for certificate course work, and completion of WR 115 for 2nd year AAS degree classes.
+- An initial advising/information session with an Early Childhood Education and Family Studies Program advisor. - Students entering into the ECEFS Program must demonstrate through transcripted record or by appropriate NEXT GENERATION ACCUPLACER test scores the ability to be placed into WR 115 and MTH 20 for certificate course work, and completion of WR 115 for 2nd year AAS degree classes.